kinopio-club/kinopio-help/api/index.md

-nameUpdatedAt         | `String`  | The updated at date for the card name linkToSpaceId         | `String`  | The spaceId linked to in the card name commentIsVisible      | `Boolean` | If the card is a ((comment)), determines whether the full comment displays (instead of '…')
+nameUpdatedAt         | `String`  | The updated at date for the card name linkToSpaceId         | `String`  | The spaceId linked to in the card name commentIsVisible      | `Boolean` | If the card is a ((comment)), determines whether the full comment displays (instead of '…') urlPreviewIsVisible   | `Boolean` | Whether the card will display a url preview (aka link unfurl) urlPreviewUrl         | `String`  | The url that the card url preview is based on urlPreviewImage       | `String`  | The url for the url preview image urlPreviewFavicon     | `String`  | The url for the url preview favicon image urlPreviewTitle       | `String`  | The title displayed in the url preview urlPreviewDescription | `String`  | The description displayed in the line of the url preview.
+Because most sites stuff their description tags with SEO gibberish, descriptions are only displayed for whitelisted domains.
+Contact support to add a domain to the whitelist.

 <a class="anchor" data-section="🍆" name="connections"></a>
 <h2 class="connections">Connections</h2>